benchristel/process-to-processes/src/Fundamentals/Empiricism.md

 ## The Scientific Method

 It's a sad commentary on the state of the U.S. education system that I feel the need to explain the scientific method in a book for technology professionals.
-Yet, given that I myself only grokked the topic after reading [a Harry Potter fanfic about it](https://hpmor.com/), it probably warrants explication.
+Yet, given that I myself had to learn it from [a Harry Potter fanfic](https://hpmor.com/), it is probably worth spending some words on.

 The purpose of science is to develop **theories** (or _models_) of how things work.
 The purpose of a theory is to make predictions.
-A good theory is one that lets us predict what the results of an action will be.
+A good theory is one that lets us predict the results of our actions.
 Having good, predictive theories about a system is essential if you want to *use* that system for something.
-Without a theory of the system, you have no basis for planning your actions on it, because you have no way of predicting what the results of those actions might be.
+Without a theory of the system, you have no basis for planning your actions within it, because you have no way of predicting what the results of those actions might be.

 The formal scientific method is not the only way of getting theories.
 Theories that are good enough to be practical can be developed without it.
 However, the formal method increases the precision of the theories we can create.